vamping111/terraform-provider-testmark/website/docs/d/instance.html.markdown

     * `encrypted` - Whether to enable volume encryption.
 Always `false`.
     * `kms_key_id` - The ARN of the KMS Key to use when encrypting the volume.
 Always `""`.
     * `throughput` - Throughput to provision for a volume in mebibytes per second (MiB/s).
 Always `0`.
-* `tenancy` - Tenancy of the instance (if the instance is running in a VPC).
-Always empty.